How to Collect Rent Online Amidst Social Distancing

 Just like us here at Zego, we know you are trying to navigate this stressful pandemic crisis as best you can.
 As a property technology company, we can’t offer any advice on how to pacify toilet paper panic, or tell you what ideally-lengthed tune to hum as you wash your hands.
 We’ll leave all official guidance up to the CDC, and your local and state health departments.
 However, we can advise you on how to collect rent online, while limiting, or completely eliminating face-to-face resident interactions.

 The first of the month is rapidly approaching.
-Are you going to accept checks, money orders, and cash that have travelled via the hands of residents, convenience store clerks, bankers, and more?
+Are you going to accept checks, money orders, and cash that have traveled via the hands of residents, convenience store clerks, bankers, and more?
 If there was ever a time to make digital rent payments the new standard, it’s now.

 John Maihofer, COO of Coast Property Management, decided to stop accepting paper-based payments altogether back in January.
-“We’ve made a business decision that, starting in 2020, for all of our market rate properties, we’re only going to allow them to make a payment electronically.”
+“We’ve made a business decision that, starting in 2020, for all of our market-rate properties, we’re only going to allow them to make a payment electronically.”
 Even before the spread of COVID-19, John said that the acceptance of cash and money orders “from a risk mitigation standpoint isn’t good for us.”
 His timing could not have been better.
 But it’s not too late to make the switch to online rent payments if you haven’t already.

 For more guidance on how to implement online rent payments, download our latest eBook, The Property Manager’s Guide to Online Rent Payment Adoption.

 3 Steps for Transitioning to Digital Rent Payments